Tips for data entry in Excel

 Select “Insert” -> “PivotTable” -> “From Table/Range”

-Select the range of your data and select “New Worksheet”.
+Select the range of your data and select “New Worksheet” (see Figure 14).

-What’s nice about creating PivotTables in a new worksheet is that it reduces errors that might happen if you are sorting and filtering directly in your entry sheets.
+Side note: What’s nice about creating PivotTables in a new worksheet is that it reduces errors that might happen if you are sorting and filtering directly in your entry sheets.
+While databases always sort in a way that keeps rowwise data (records) together, Excel does not.
+Be very careful when you sort in Excel so that you don’t sort columns independently of each other.

 One you select “OK”, you can begin to build your query.
 You will first want to drag your primary key (unique identifier) into the “Values” field.
 Make sure to change the “Value Field Settings” to “Count” rather than “Sum” (see Figure 15).